-There is generally a formula and/or spreadsheet that is used to calculate child support.
+There is generally a formula and/or a spreadsheet that is used to calculate child support.
 Typically, calculations are based upon three main factors:

-What If You Can’t Afford To Pay Child Support?
+What If You Can’t Pay Child Support?

 The inability to pay child support does not necessarily mean that you are intentionally violating your order for child support.
-Sometimes, the inability is referred to as financial hardship.
+Sometimes the inability is referred to as financial hardship.

-Modifying Child Support Orders
+Modifying Child Support – Is It Possible?